gdiaz384/ADKTools/README.md

 - Remember that when not using a Compatability Support Module (CSM), the native UEFI architecture must match the running OS version.
 This applies both to the PE and installed OS.
 - If a hardware manufacturer implemented the UEFI API in a weird way (most do), then bcdboot cannot add the boot entry reliably.
-    - Expect to add UEFI boot entries manually to the NVRAM boot menu (NVRAM boot menu != windows boot manager) [more](http://homepage.ntlworld.com/jonathan.deboynepollard/FGA/efi-boot-process.html) [information](//www.happyassassin.net/2014/01/25/uefi-boot-how-does-that-actually-work-then) or instead consider using CSM/BIOS boot mode.
+    - Expect to add UEFI boot entries manually to the NVRAM boot menu (NVRAM boot menu != windows boot manager)
+    - Read [this](http://homepage.ntlworld.com/jonathan.deboynepollard/FGA/efi-boot-process.html) and [this](//www.happyassassin.net/2014/01/25/uefi-boot-how-does-that-actually-work-then) or instead consider using CSM/BIOS boot mode.
 - Hardware manufacturer X did not make drivers for Windows Version Y for Model Z.
     - Please consult the system unit's OEM website to see which OSs and in what configurations they support.
 Not following the OEM's advice can mean drivers may become an issue.
-    - Also check if a driver pack is available: [Dell](//en.community.dell.com/techcenter/enterprise-client/w/wiki/2065.dell-command-deploy-driver-packs-for-enterprise-client-os-deployment), [HP](//www8.hp.com/us/en/ads/clientmanagement/drivers-pack.html), [Lenovo](//support.lenovo.com/us/en/documents/ht074984)
+    - Also check if a driver pack is available: [Dell](//en.community.dell.com/techcenter/enterprise-client/w/wiki/2065.dell-command-deploy-driver-packs-for-enterprise-client-os-deployment), [HP](//www8.hp.com/us/en/ads/clientmanagement/drivers-pack.html), [Lenovo](//support.lenovo.com/us/en/documents/ht074984) and consider purchasing systems with driver packs in the future
 - For single deployments of non-RTM images, the only important driver to install after the imaging process (but before booting) is the storage driver (SATA/AHCI/RAID).
-The rest can be installed after windows setup completes.
+The rest can be installed after Windows Setup completes.

 ## Dependencies:

 - Requires Microsoft Windows 7 or newer.
-- The ADKs require [Microsoft .NET Framework 4.5+](//www.microsoft.com/en-us/download/details.aspx?id=49982) (included in Win 8+)
+- The ADKs require [Microsoft .NET Framework 4.5+](//www.microsoft.com/en-us/download/details.aspx?id=49982) (already included in Win 8+)
 - Requires Administrative access.
 - 30GB+ HD space (The ADKs take like 17GB alone.)
 - ~2 hours to download + install.